fleek-network/fleek-network-docs/references/Lightning CLI/error-linking-with-cc-failed.md

 ```

 :::caution WARNING
 Given the [CPU requirements](https://docs.fleek.network/docs/node/requirements/#specs), currently we're mainly supporting `GenuineIntel` and there have been reports of failure to build the binary on `AMD`.
-The `ARM64`` is a different architecture, thus not supported.
+The `ARM64`` is a different architecture, thus not supported, but there has been some community contributions in that regard, find it [here](/references/Lightning%20CLI/build-on-arm64).

 Any contribution or feedback to provide support is appreciated.
 Feel free to let us know on our [Discord channel](https://discord.gg/fleekxyz).
 :::

 ## Linking with cc error